Parking & Transit

 The Short North Alliance has worked with employers throughout the District to offer employees discounted use of alternative transit options to and from work.
-These options include CoGo, Lyft, Lime, and Bird.
+These options include CoGo, Lyft, and Lime.
 If you are an employee at a Short North Arts District business and are interested in receiving a discount on these services, talk to your employer or email email@example.com.

 Help & Feedback